philbgarner/Logs-Website/README.md

 This picture is of a previous version that I've had just for refrence, (i know its ugly but it worked)
 ![](http://i.imgur.com/KVY4MD4.png)

+[This is a link to a new Dev discord I made](https://discord.gg/rfeZEqM "Instant Invite link") It's currently setup so that I need to approve people so that we will know whos who in there.
+Just PM me on reddit with your name there and if you want me to change your nick.